alushaks/alushaks/README.md

 # 💫About Me
-"Bacteria Genome Analyst | Data Science Enthusiast | Health Research Advocate<b>
+"Genome Analyst | Data Science Enthusiast | Health Research Advocate<b>

 At the intersection of biology and data lies my passion.
 Currently immersed in the intricate world of bacteria genomes, I'm on a mission to decode the secrets hidden within the genetic fabric of microorganisms.
 My journey has led me through dynamic pipelines like Bactopia, Viralrecon, and the POPPUNK technique, where I harness the power of nucleotide kmers for population partitioning.<b>